Interested in learning more about our program? Review the FAQs below to find answers to our most commonly asked

-PACE provides individualized care by an interdisciplinary care team (IDT) of medical professionals.
+FHCSD PACE is a Program of All-Inclusive Care for the Elderly that provides individualized care by an interdisciplinary care team (IDT) of medical professionals.
 The IDT is focused on working with older adult participants to establish care goals and address specific needs so older adults can continue to live safely at home.

 Q What is PACE?+

-PACE (Program of All-inclusive Care for the Elderly) is an alternative to nursing facilities for people 55 and over that provides customized health care and social engagement to older adults to help them stay independent and in their homes.
+FHCSD PACE is an alternative to nursing facilities for people 55 and over that provides customized health care and social engagement to older adults to help them stay independent and in their homes.
 PACE participants receive most of their health care and social support at a PACE center in their community.
 Each person in the program has an interdisciplinary team of medical experts and a personal care plan that is focused on providing a customized experience.

 Q What makes PACE different from a standard health plan?+